Mario Borghezio: Convictions and issues

-On 9 June 2011 Borghezio was arrested by Swiss policemen after attempting to join the 2011 annual Bilderberg conference at St. Moritz (Switzerland).
+Borghezio was arrested by Belgian police on 11 September 2007 for participating in a protest against the Islamisation of Europe.
+On 9 June 2011, he was arrested by Swiss policemen after attempting to join the 2011 annual Bilderberg conference at St. Moritz (Switzerland).
 He was banished from the Canton of Graubünden for the duration of the meeting.
 The Italian embassy in Berne lodged a diplomatic protest.

-On 30 July 2011 he was suspended for three months by his party for praising several of the ideas in the manifesto of Anders Behring Breivik, the man who perpetrated the 2011 Norway attacks.
+He was suspended for three months on 30 July 2011 by his party for praising several of the ideas in the manifesto of Anders Behring Breivik, the terrorist who perpetrated the 2011 Norway attacks.

-In June 2013 he was expelled from the Europe of Freedom and Democracy, a eurosceptic group in the European Parliament, for making racist remarks regarding Italy's first black cabinet minister, Cécile Kyenge.

-In May 2017, Borghezio was fined € 1000 by the Milan Tribunal for racist and defamatory remarks made against the then-Minister of Integration, Cécile Kyenge, during a call-in radio show.
-He was also ordered to pay her an indemnity of €50'000.
+In June 2013, he was expelled from the Europe of Freedom and Democracy, a eurosceptic group in the European Parliament, for making racist remarks regarding Italy's first black cabinet minister, Cécile Kyenge.
+He was fined 1000 euros in May 2017 by the Milan Tribunal for racist and defamatory remarks made against Kyenge during a call-in radio show.
+He was also ordered to pay her an indemnity of 50'000 euros.

+Views and activities

+Borghezio participated in an Anti-Islamisation Congress arranged by the Pro Cologne Citizens' Movement in Cologne, Germany in opposition against a mosque in 2008.